-Having worked as a marine science consultant on a number of books, September 2021 sees the release of Ocean Endangered; a book that combines up-to-date marine science with a balanced look at the state of our ocean, empowering the reader to take action for a better planet.
-Co-authored with whale expert Celine Van Weelden and with a foreword by marine biologist Maya Plass, Ocean Endangered combines lush photography with robust science. “well written, lively, nice touches of humour… conveys a lot of information in an entertaining way… a very strong book.”
+Having worked as a science consultant on a number of books, Russell recently debuted his inaugural publication, Ocean Endangered; a book that combines up-to-date marine science with a balanced look at the state of our ocean, empowering the reader to take action for a better planet.
+Co-authored with whale expert Celine Van Weelden and with a foreword by marine biologist Maya Plass, Ocean Endangered combines lush photography with robust science.

-Currently a marine biology researcher at the University of Bath, Russell’s specialism is in plankton; microscopic organisms that inhabit the world’s waterways.
+Having obtained his PhD in marine biology from the University of Bath, Russell’s specialism is in plankton; microscopic organisms that inhabit the world’s waterways.
 Prior to this, he obtained a first-class Masters degree in Oceanography from University of Southampton and worked as a commercial oceanographer for a number of years.
 His research has taken him all over the world from the Southern Ocean with the British Antarctic Survey up to the Gulf of Bothnia in Northern Sweden.
 He has presented at the Monterey Bay Aquarium Research Institute, Scripps Institute of Oceanography and the National Oceanography Centre, Southampton among others.

 Russell has a passion for education and in particular, teaching others about the importance of our ocean and the role it plays in regulating our climate.
 As well as being an active member of Extinction Rebellion’s XR Scientists, Russell has also campaigned and is active in getting ocean education more prominently into the National Curriculum.
 He is a founder member of the EU4Ocean collective and has served on the board of directors for the European Marine Science Educators’ Association.